michP247/auto-noise-schedule/README.md

 This extension designed for stable-diffusion-webui-forge automatically adjusts the "Noise Schedule for sampling" setting based on the currently loaded model's prediction type (Epsilon or V-Prediction).
-It utilizes Forge's own analysis of the model's properties to determine the prediction type, instead of checking the model's state dict for a key that may or may not exist, depending on how the model was trained.
+It utilizes Forge's own analysis of the model's properties to determine the prediction type.

 If a 'v_prediction' model is detected, the "Noise Schedule for sampling" (internally sd_noise_schedule) is automatically set to "Zero Terminal SNR".
 For any other model type (assumed to be Epsilon-prediction or similar), the schedule is set to "Default".